akshatmittal/youtube-realtime/README.md

 ![YouTube Realtime Embed](res/embeds.png)<br/>
 *YouTube Realtime Embed*

+Note: This feature has been discontinued, it can still be found in previous commits.

 # Try it yourself!

 * [Sky Does Minecraft](https://akshatmittal.com/youtube-realtime/#!/SkyDoesMinecraft "Sky Does Minecraft's Realtime Subscriber Count on YouTube")